-USC DPS meets weekly with representatives from the Los Angeles Police Department, Los Angeles City Attorney's Office, and other local law enforcement and security agencies to discuss problems and crime trends in order to devise strategies and tactics to solve problems, reduce crime, and improve quality of life in the surrounding USC community.
+USC DPS meets monthly with representatives from the LAPD, the Los Angeles City Attorney's Office, and other local law enforcement and security agencies.
+These meetings are designed to discuss crime trends in order to devise strategies and tactics to solve problems, reduce crime, and improve the quality of life of the surrounding USC community.
 These agencies rely in part on COMPSTAT, a multilayered dynamic approach utilized for crime reduction, quality of life improvement, and personnel and resource management.

-DPS also collaborates with many other local, state and federal law enforcement agencies, including the Los Angeles Sheriff's Department, California Exposition Park Department of Public Safety and the Federal Bureau of Investigation.
+DPS also collaborates with many other local, state, and federal law enforcement agencies, including the Los Angeles Sheriff's Department, California Exposition Park Department of Public Safety and the Federal Bureau of Investigation.